Plantar fasciitis

 What causes plantar aponeurosis?

 A morphological cause.
-The wrong axis of the stride can lead to excessive stress on the fascia muscle.
+The wrong axis of the stride can lead to excessive stress on the aponeurosis muscle.

 How long does it take to heal plantar aponeurosis?